• Skip to main content

 Creditors have numerous tools at their disposal for collections depending on the stage of the collection process.
 The overall goals are to obtain an agreement to pay the amounts due, or a portion, and fulfillment of the agreement.
 Collection tools that help reach these goals include the communication strategies we discussed but can also involve something unique to financial institutions — the right of offset.

 Offset is when a financial institution can tap into deposits of a borrower to satisfy a debt.
-There are federal and state limitations on this practice, and financial institutions should become fluent in the applicable rules and regulations.
+This practice has federal and state limitations, and financial institutions should become fluent in the applicable rules and regulations.
 For example, the Federal Reserve Board’s Regulation Z prohibits banks from using the right of offset for credit card debts.
 California state law stops a financial institution from depleting a debtor’s bank account to below $1,000.
 Other state laws protect certain deposited funds, such as disability, social security, or unemployment income.

 Another tool is the use of credit reporting.
 Accurate credit reporting incentivizes payment and can be a tool to work with a delinquent borrower.
 For example, a financial institution should clearly communicate the ramifications of nonpayment and of entering a repayment agreement.

 Banks, credit unions, and other financial institutions are in the business of investing and lending money.
-While collections is a component of banking operations, it can also distract and bog down operations.
+While collections is a component of banking operations, they can also distract and bog down operations.
 By hiring a collection agency, banks can more efficiently operationalize collections, reaping the benefits of the tips we discussed and more.
-Professional collectors can execute an organized and well-managed communication strategy, pool resources for efficiency and effectiveness, and have the knowledge of tools and legal strategies to maximize recovery.
+Professional collectors can execute an organized and well-managed communication strategy, pool resources for efficiency and effectiveness, and know tools and legal strategies to maximize recovery.

 Credit card debt is the largest category of collections for banks, but the other two major ones would be auto and home loans.
-Home loan collections are often handled by servicing companies – but also for all types of bank collections there are at least 2 stages – collecting on a past due balance, then collecting on judgments and enforcing lines for secured debt.
-The 4 largest banks in the USA have 4 billion in credit card charge offs – a huge number.
+Home loan collections are often handled by servicing companies – but also for all types of bank collections, there are at least 2 stages – collecting on a past due balance, then collecting on judgments and enforcing lines for secured debt.
+The four largest banks in the USA have 4 billion in credit card charge-offs – a huge number.

-For more information on how a professional collection agency can help your financial institution lower delinquency rates and increase collection revenue, contact us today.
+Contact us today for more information on how a professional collection agency can help your financial institution lower delinquency rates and increase collection revenue.

 Filed Under: Debt Recovery